offscale/cdd-python/README.md

   - You have to run a tool to synchronise your: docstring(s), config `class`(es), and argparse augmenting function.
   - Duplication (but the tool handles this)

+## Alternatives

+  - Dynamic code generation, e.g., with a singular interface for everything; so everything is in one place without duplication

 ## Future work

+  - Finish implementing '`class` method'
   - More docstring support ([docstring-parser](https://github.com/rr-/docstring_parser) doesn't support this [sphinx ReST format with types](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#info-field-lists))
   - Proper CLI to manage what function, class, and argparse is generated, and from which source-of-truth
   - Choosing between having the types in the docstring and having the types inline ([PEP484](https://python.org/dev/peps/pep-0484)–style)